 Paint the Rafters

-If your basement ceiling has exposed wooden beams, paint the beams a light color such as sky blue to make a low-ceiling basement seem larger.
+If your ceiling has exposed wooden beams, paint the beams a light color such as sky blue to make a low-ceiling basement seem larger.
 Painting wood beams a dark color will make the room seem cozier while painting them a light color will open up the room.

-Leaving a basement ceiling unfinished will allow you access to utilities in case of needed repairs.
+However, leaving the ceiling unfinished will allow you access to utilities in case of needed repairs.

 My basement has ugly cinder block walls.
 Can I paint them?